Monetary policy: Helicopter money

 Further similar monetary policy proposals include the idea of helicopter money whereby central banks would create money without assets as counterpart in their balance sheet.
 The money created could be distributed directly to the population as a citizen's dividend.
 Virtues of such money shocks include the decrease of household risk aversion and the increase in demand, boosting both inflation and the output gap.
 This option has been increasingly discussed since March 2016 after the ECB's president Mario Draghi said he found the concept "very interesting".
 The idea was also promoted by prominent former central bankers Stanley Fischer and Philipp Hildebrand in a paper published by BlackRock, and in France by economists Philippe Martin and Xavier Ragot from the French Council for Economic Analysis, a think tank attached to the Prime minister's office.

-Some have envisaged the use of what Milton Friedman once called "helicopter money" whereby the central bank would make direct transfers to citizens in order to lift inflation up to the central bank's intended target.
+Some have envisaged the use of what Milton Friedman once called "helicopter money" whereby the central bank would make direct transfers to citizens to lift inflation to the central bank's intended target.
 Such a policy option could be particularly effective at the zero lower bound.